 - Warn them that they should not resist the demands of attackers for money, jewelry, or clothing.

-- Advise them to yell for help, run to the closest public place, or run home, if they are being followed.
+- Advise them to yell for help, run to the closest public place, or run home if they are being followed.

 Teach them how to:

-- Recognize suspicious behavior.
+- Recognize unusual behavior.

 - Describe the details about a person or vehicle.